hornc/scriftas/README.md

 [GNU General Public License](COPYING) for more details.

 ### Glyph source and output data
-The glyph data files located in [alphabets/](alhabets/)in .json format, and the resulting SVG output is dedicated to the public domain under https://creativecommons.org/publicdomain/zero/1.0/deed.en and https://commons.wikimedia.org/wiki/Template:PD-ancient-script
+The glyph data files located in [alphabets/](alphabets/) in .json format, and the resulting SVG output is dedicated to the public domain under https://creativecommons.org/publicdomain/zero/1.0/deed.en and https://commons.wikimedia.org/wiki/Template:PD-ancient-script